Tedor49/TowerDescent/README.md

 ```cmd
 python --version
 ```
-Into the terminal.
+into the terminal.
 If it does not recognise Python, and you are sure you installed it, add it to PATH by following [this guide](https://www.educative.io/answers/how-to-add-python-to-path-variable-in-windows)

 ### 2.2.
 Install pip
 Pip is a package manager for Python packages.
 It allows you to install and manage additional packages that are not included with Python by default.
 To install Pip, follow the instructions below: